Alive or Just Breathing: Writing

 In summer of 2001, Killswitch Engage recorded a demo produced by drummer/guitarist Adam Dutkiewicz which featured the songs "Transfiguration" (which would later become "Fixation on the Darkness"), "Just Barely Breathing", and "Numbered Days".
 After giving the demo to Roadrunner, the label agreed to let Dutkiewicz produce Alive or Just Breathing because they were impressed with his production skills.

 As Killswitch Engage started writing for Alive or Just Breathing, then-guitarist Pete Cortese, who co-wrote "Fixation on the Darkness", left the band to spend more with his family.
 The music for Alive or Just Breathing was all written by Dutkiewicz, D'Antonio, and guitarist Joel Stroetzel, while all of the lyrics were written by singer Jesse Leach.
 After completing the composition for the album, the band knew they would need to find a second guitarist to play with Stroetzel, because Alive or Just Breathing was written for two guitarists during live performances.

 Taking into account that this would be the band's first album on a major label, Killswitch Engage was adamant on making the best album that they could.
 This required Dutkiewicz to spend more time in the studio producing and writing songs as a whole, rather than just a collection of guitar riffs put together.
 D'Antonio stated the writing process for the record went very fast as he wrote the "moshy, hardcore" style riffs, Stroetzel wrote the thrash metal styled riffs, and Dutkiewicz wrote the "catchy" choruses.
 Leach said that his main goal when writing lyrics was to be used as an instrument to shine the light of God through his music.
 He felt that music lyrics in general featured too much negativity and wanted to have positivity shown in his.
 Jesse has also stated in an Instagram comment that the album Life.
 Love.
-Regret. by Unbroken was massively influential to the lyrics of the Alive or Just Breathing.
+Regret. by Unbroken was massively influential to the lyrics of Alive or Just Breathing.

+In a 2025 interview with Metal Hammer, vocalist Jesse Leach discussed the personal turmoil that created the album’s biggest hit "My Last Serenade," revealing how the lyrics came from a "really dark place" during his struggles with mental health.

+Alive or Just Breathing was the last album the band all worked on together in the same room until 2025’s This Consequence.